sroehling/FutureBudget/Retirement Simulator/resultsTimeFrame.md

 Results will be calculated between the __Start Date__ and __Stop Date__.

-The values for account balances, loan balances, asset values and the cash balance should be entered as of the start date.
+The values for account balances, loan balances, asset values and the [cash balance][cash] should be entered as of the start date.
 So, if the start date is changed, the [current balances][currentBal], [current asset values][currentAssetVals], [outstanding loan balances][outstandingLoanBal], and [deficit balance][deficit] should also be